Piotr Parzyszek: Randers (loan)

 Parzyszek was loaned out again in the summer of 2015 for one season to Randers.

 Parzyszek's loan contract was terminated on 1 February 2016, after the club announced, that it was Parzyszek's own request.

 Frosinone

 On 29 September 2020, he joined Italian Serie B side Frosinone.
 On 29 August 2022, he was released by the club.

 Pogoń Szczecin (loan)

 On 12 July 2021, he joined Pogoń Szczecin on a season-long loan.

 Leganés

 On 1 September 2022, Leganés announced an agreement in principle with Parzyszek on a two-year deal, pending legal procedures.
+The following 19 June, after just nine league matches, he terminated his contract with the club.

+Emmen

+On 13 July 2023, Parzyszek returned to Dutch football, signing a one-year deal with an extension option with Eerste Divisie side Emmen.
+He left the club at the end of the 2023–24 season.

+RWD Molenbeek

+On 3 July 2024, Parzyszek joined Belgian Challenger Pro League club RWD Molenbeek on a one-year contract with an option for a further year.
+He recorded nine goals and five assists in 33 appearances across all competitions, captaining the club throughout most of the season.
+On 29 April 2025, it was announced Parzyszek would leave RWD at the end of his contract.

+KuPS

+On 5 August 2025, Parzyszek signed with Finnish Veikkausliiga club Kuopion Palloseura.